grainone28/OASIS-Project/README.md

 ### RbA restricted to EoMT

 MSP, MaxLogit and MaxEntropy are defined pixel-wise on the class logits and apply to any classifier.
-RbA (*Rejected by All*, Nayal et al., ICCV 2023) instead exploits the mask-based structure: it aggregates the mask logits of all queries through `tanh` and flags as anomalous those pixels that no query claims with high confidence.
+RbA (*Rejected by All*) instead exploits the mask-based structure: it combines, for each query, the sigmoid of the mask logit with the softmax confidence on known classes, and flags as anomalous those pixels for which no query reaches a high combined score.
 It therefore only makes sense on EoMT, where the query mechanism exists.

 ### Cached logits for temperature search